Renormalization-group improved Higgs to two gluons decay rate: Asymptotic Pad e approximant improved decay rate

 where the coefficients $\{R_1, R_2, R_3, R_4 \}$ are known and the coefficients $\{ R_5, \cdots\}$ are unknown.

 The Pad\'e approximant to a generic perturbative expansion is denoted by,

 The asymptotic error in the Pad\'e approximant prediction is given by\cite{Ellis:1996zn},

 where $R_{N+M+1}^{Pad\acute{e}}$ is the $[N|M]$ Pad\'e approximant prediction and $R_{N+M+1}$ is the exact value of this coefficient.
-The free parameters $\{A,a,b\}$ are chosen to produce the best results\cite{Ellis:1996zn}.
-In this section, we choose $a=b=0$ which provide the best predictions.
+The free parameters $\{A,a,b\}$ are chosen to produce the best results \cite{Ellis:1996zn}.
+In this section, we choose $a=-b=10^6$ which provide the best predictions.
+Moreover, for such large values of $a$ and $b$, the error $\delta_i$ becomes very small.

 If the coefficient $R_1$ is known, we can choose $N=0$ and $M=1$ and write the $[0|1]$ Pad\'e approximant as,